Brian Griffin's House of Payne

 "Brian Griffin's House of Payne" is the 15th episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on March 28, 2010.
-The episode features Brian after he discovers an old script he had written that Stewie found in the basement, and subsequently pitches the show to television executives.
+The episode features Brian as he discovers an old script he had written that Stewie found in the basement, and subsequently pitches the show to television executives.
 The show is quickly and dramatically altered by the executives and James Woods, however, much to Brian's frustration, who nevertheless attempts to adapt to the new format.
-Meanwhile, Chris and Meg attempt to hide the fact that Stewie is unconscious, after they accidentally bump him down a flight of stairs.
+Meanwhile, Chris and Meg attempt to hide the fact that Stewie is unconscious, and has a severe head injury after they accidentally bump him down a flight of stairs in the house.

 The episode was written by Spencer Porter and directed by Jerry Langford.
 It received mixed reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 7.27 million homes in its original airing.
 The episode featured guest performances by Jennifer Birmingham, Rob Lotterstein, Danielle Panabaker, Charlie Sheen, Elijah Wood and James Woods, along with several recurring guest voice actors for the series.
 "Brian Griffin's House of Payne" was released on DVD along with ten other episodes from the season on December 13, 2011.